Zall Tekke: History

 Seyyid Muhammed Asim Baba of Üsküdar (Istanbul) founded the tekke in 1780.
 It is also known as the Teqeja e Zallit (Gravel Tekke) or as the "Tekke of Pebbles" due to its location at the side of a river bed that is usually dry.

+The tekke also hosted a library with books and manuscripts in Arabic, Persian, Turkish, and later also Albanian.

+During the Balkan Wars and also during World War I, Greek soldiers were stationed at the tekke for approximately three years.
+During this time, the tekke did not have any babas and dervishes due to the wars.
+The baba and dervishes later returned, and the tekke was restored in 1916.

+Clergy

 The tekke was administered by the following babas.